sagitaninta/MSc_Project/Creating a conservation score reference file.md

 ### Step 7: Intersecting phyloP scores, phastcons scores and ancestral alleles/reference alleles

 To be able to use these scores to calculate a load score, we need to know what the ancestral state at each position is.
-We can either use the reference genome alleles or outgroups to determine these (see x for one way to do this).
+We can either use the reference genome alleles or outgroups to determine these (add link in with script for doing this).
 Once you have these in a file, they can be intersected with the bed file containing the scores.
 If using both phyloP and phastcons scores, these can first be overlapped into a single file.
 1. Convert fasta file to bed file for co-ordinates of interest (ignore if already have these in a bed file):
 ```linux